-IPv6 Address Representation
+IPv6 Address Representation – An Exclusive Explanation

-The range of IPv6 addresses are 0000:0000:0000:0000:0000:0000:0000:0000 to FFFF: FFFF: FFFF: FFFF: FFFF: FFFF: FFFF: FFFF.
+The range of IPv6 addresses is 0000:0000:0000:0000:0000:0000:0000:0000 to FFFF: FFFF: FFFF: FFFF: FFFF: FFFF: FFFF: FFFF.
 This expression is in hexadecimal.
-If we convert one hextet into binary it should be 16 bits, for example, we have a hextet “0000” it is equal to 0000000000000000 (16 time 0s) and hextet “FFFF” is equal to 1111111111111111 (16 tim1 1s).
-The basic relationship table of binary, decimal, and hexadecimal is following.
+If we convert one hextet into binary, it should be 16 bits.
+For example, we have a hextet “0000” that is equal to 0000000000000000 (16 time 0s), and hextet “FFFF” is equal to 1111111111111111 (16 tim1 1s).
+The following is the primary relationship table of binary, decimal, and hexadecimal.

 Decimal | Binary | Hexadecimal |